canonical/airgapped-docs/docs/about.md

 (about-top)=
 # About airgapped environments

-An airgapped environment is a deployment where systems are isolated from the public internet and, in some cases, from all external networks.
+An airgapped environment is a type of environment in which systems are isolated from the public internet and, in some cases, from all external networks.
 This isolation prevents direct access to external services, which requires special considerations for installing, updating, and operating software.
 Many organizations use airgapped environments to meet security, compliance, or operational requirements.

 (about-types)=
 ## Types of airgapped environments